Kr-Hemanth25/Weather-Spy/README.md

     - Enter any city or location to get the current weather details.
     - Displays temperature, humidity, and feels-like temperature for the searched location.

+3.**Where To Find **:
+- You can access the Weather Spy website at:(https://www.wspyfreewebhostmost.com)

 ## Getting Started

 ### Prerequisites